The Quenched Satellite Population Around Milky Way Analogs: Satellite Samples

 The SAGA--II sample \citep[][hereafter, \citetalias{2021Mao}]{2021Mao} consists of 127 satellites around 36 nearby (25-40 Mpc) Milky Way-like systems.\ The primary selection criteria of these hosts is their $K$-band luminosity $(-23>M_K>-24.6)$.\ The halo masses of these systems $(M_{halo}\sim(0.7-2)\times10^{12}\msun)$ were estimated to also cover the halo mass range encapsulating the MW's halo mass \citep[\citetalias{2021Mao}, see also][]{2020Nadler}.\ Most host systems are in relative isolation (i.e.\ field-like environments), while a few are analogs of the LG (see \citetalias{2021Mao} for details).\

-The satellites in SAGA--II were initially selected from imaging catalogs (i.e.\ Legacy Survey, SDSS, and DES).\ Satellite candidates without extant redshift measurements were observed through various optical spectroscopic campaigns.\ Overall, 80\% of satellite candidates with $M_r\leq-12.3$ (assuming the host's distance) were spectroscopically targeted.\ The entire SAGA--II sample contains a total of 127 satellites that project within 300 kpc with a recessional velocity within $275\,\kms$ of their putative host.\ To avoid high levels of background light, only satellites beyond 15 kpc are selected for spectroscopic follow-up \citep{ELVESI} and we adopt this distance throughout this work.\ Furthermore, there are four satellites that fall below the aforementioned SAGA--II absolute magnitude limit.\ While we include these four satellites in our analysis, we note that the results presented here remain unchanged if they were to be removed.
+The satellites in SAGA--II were initially selected from imaging catalogs (i.e.\ Legacy Survey, SDSS, and DES).\ Satellite candidates without extant redshift measurements were observed through various optical spectroscopic campaigns.\ Overall, 80\% of satellite candidates with $M_r\leq-12.3$ (assuming the host's distance) were spectroscopically targeted.\ The entire SAGA--II sample contains a total of 127 satellites that project within 300 kpc with a recessional velocity within $275\,\kms$ of their putative host.\ To avoid high levels of background light, satellites with projected distances less than 15 kpc are excluded for spectroscopic follow-up \citep{ELVESI}.\ Furthermore, there are four satellites that fall below the aforementioned SAGA--II absolute magnitude limit.\ While we include these four satellites in our analysis, we note that the results presented here remain unchanged if they were to be removed.

 As previously mentioned, a large number of satellites in SAGA--II are actively star-forming as determined by their H$\alpha$ measurements.\ In a subsequent study, \citet{2021Karunakaran} presented UV measurements leveraging the spatial coverage of archival \textit{GALEX} imaging to show that an even larger number of the SAGA--II satellites have undergone recent star formation.\ The apparent dearth of quenched satellites in these systems, relative to the Local Group, points toward potential survey incompleteness.\ Alternatively, the larger SAGA--II sample may be more representative of Milky Way-mass systems, making the Local Group an outlier.\